Smallworld 5: initial observations

 In version 5.0 the are no images.
 Instead, Smallworld modules can be compiled into Jar files.

-This has a number of implications, including startup time.
+This has many implications, including start-up time.
 See table.
 In Smallworld 4 when you start an open image, you almost immediately get the familiar “open database” dialog.

 - The actual database opening is similar, SW5.0 is slightly faster.